muktharamesh20/61040-portfolio/assignments/assignment1.md

 2. *Group Planning for Travelling*
     1. [Planning for a trip is a major pain point.
-23% of people from a survey consider it as one of the biggest pain points, and 17% of people say that ensuring everyone's wants and needs are satisfied by the itenerary is one of the biggest pain points](https://gocity.com/en/blog/trip-planning-consumer-habits-usa?utm_source=chatgpt.com) According to a study by gocity.com which included individual and group travelers, the biggest pain points for travellers include: overspending (44%), packing (26%), planning (23%), missing a scheduled flight , train, and/or bus (21%), and ensuring everyone's wants and needs are satisfied by the itenerary (17%).
+23% of people from a survey consider it as one of the biggest pain points, and 17% of people say that ensuring everyone's wants and needs are satisfied by the itinerary is one of the biggest pain points](https://gocity.com/en/blog/trip-planning-consumer-habits-usa?utm_source=chatgpt.com) According to a study by gocity.com which included individual and group travelers, the biggest pain points for travellers include: overspending (44%), packing (26%), planning (23%), missing a scheduled flight , train, and/or bus (21%), and ensuring everyone's wants and needs are satisfied by the itinerary (17%).
-    2. [Lack of personalization leads to dissatisfaction](https://ijirt.org/publishedpaper/IJIRT183293_PAPER.pdf?utm_source=chatgpt.com) According to research published in the International Journal of Innovative Research and Technology, personalization of the travel itenerary significantly impacts customer satisfaction in the travel industry.
+    2. [Lack of personalization leads to dissatisfaction](https://ijirt.org/publishedpaper/IJIRT183293_PAPER.pdf?utm_source=chatgpt.com) According to research published in the International Journal of Innovative Research and Technology, personalization of the travel itinerary significantly impacts customer satisfaction in the travel industry.
     3. [A stronger voice in group travel planning can significantly impact the final destination](https://arxiv.org/pdf/2302.13463) Case studies show how a strong opinion clearly influences decision over the people who are more agreeable.
     4. [Group reccommendation systems are increasingly important for collective decisions.](https://www.sciencedirect.com/science/article/pii/S0957417407000863) This research considers a variety of algorithms to create a group reccomendation system, which is considered more in demand as community activities online (like purchasing something) is growing exponentially.
     5. [Travel organizers feel as though they need to keep reminding people to work on the plan](https://medium.com/design-bootcamp/simplifying-the-trip-planning-experience-for-group-trip-leaders-a-product-design-case-study-ffc3e10eb547) A case study suggests the leader has to usually keep messaging people to make sure they know the plan ahead of time